 Reina's dad in Yandere Kanojo scares pretty much everybody away because of this trope, along with not being very sociable...though really he's a Shrinking Violet in the extreme and couldn't harm a fly.
 On the bright side, he met his wife, an actual thug, because she thought he looked like a total badass.
 She was wrong, but fell head over heels in love with him anyway and they ended up Happily Married.

-Kai Shiden of Mobile Suit Gundam has mismatched eyes, a perpetual smirk, and a crooked nose.
+Kai Shiden from Mobile Suit Gundam has mismatched eyes, a perpetual smirk, and a crooked nose.
 Personality wise he can be an abrasive Jerkass, but he's also an extremely brave and reliable (if at times difficult to get along with) soldier.
+He's gotten better (and more badass) by the time the events of Zeta and even Unicorn came around, though he still looks like a Mafia don.

 Woo-Soo Choi, of Quantum Mistake is a studious boy who has swapped bodies with Kang Too-Jee, a delinquent who spent most of his time getting into fights.
 Woo-Soo Choi, relying on Kang Too-Jee's reflexes, is capable of putting up a fight, but most of the time, just wants to talk it out with the other guy.
 (This pretty much never works.)